What is Sciatica

 Sciatica can have numerous sources thus there are a number of Physiotherapy treatments, none of which involve drugs or surgery.
 Techniques we use include manual therapies (MT) including muscle energy technique (MET), core rehabilitation (CR), dry needling, soft tissue techniques (STT), trigger point therapy (TPT) and home exercise regime (HEP).

-So consult one of our Physiotherapists to review your complete medical history and perform a thorough physical examination to determine the cause of your condition.
+Consult one of our Physiotherapists to review your complete medical history and perform a thorough physical examination to determine the cause of your sciatica.
 You may require x-rays which our Physiotherapist will discuss with you when you attend the clinic.
 X-Rays are usually bulk billed so no additional cost is involved.
 Once all the information is gathered and reviewed treatment options are discussed.